Panettone Bread Pudding

 - 1 cup (250mls) heavy cream double cream

-- 3 tbsp creme brule liqueur or liquere of choice, see notes
+- 3 tablespoon creme brule liqueur or liquere of choice, see notes

 - Powdered sugar for dusting